A bachelor’s degree from a regionally accredited US college or university, or equivalent international credential*, plus:

 No Application Deadline

 We accept applications all year round.
 We encourage applicants to complete their applications a few months before their intended start term.
 This ensures sufficient time to render an admissions decision.
-(International students seeking a visa should apply at least 3 months prior to their intended start term, and can be admitted to the Applied Economics program for summer, fall or spring semesters.)
+(International students seeking a visa should apply at least 3 months prior to their intended start term, and can be admitted to the Applied Economics program for Fall or Spring semesters provided they have studied multivariable differential calculus.)
 For more about our application process, click here.

 State-specific Information for Online Programs